E-reader VS Print

 Some of it is the #emotional or even #nostalgic experience (depending on the age of the reader).
 People sometimes just want to actually hold a book and turn the pages.
 It's like the difference between being on a fancy indoor sports simulator and actually experiencing it and feeling the wind in your hair.
 Reading a #thrilling page turner and pressing the page turning button isn't quite the same at certain moments.

-An e-reader might also be able to store thousands of books, but people sometimes want to see and feel them, even to collect them; there's something nice about having a complete #series of #books and a brimming bookshelf of favourite titles in a room or on a coffee table can almost be ornamental as well as functional.
+An e-reader might also be able to store thousands of books, but people sometimes want to see them, even to collect them; there's something nice about having a complete #series of #books and a brimming bookshelf of favourite titles in a room or on a coffee table can almost be ornamental as well as functional.